WINNER OF FEMALE ARTIST OF THE YEAR AT THE FATEA AWARDS!

 ON THE RADIO!

-Tracks from the album, as well as the lead track from Odette's EP, 'After The Hurricane', have received recent extensive airplay on radio stations (alongside many live interviews) such as: Mike Hardings Folk Show, New Traditions with Greg Russell on BBC Radio Sheffield, Celtic Heartbeat BBC Radio Wales, The Classic Folk Show with Mike Norris on EFDSS Radio, BBC Three Counties Radio, The Folk Show with Sue Marchant on BBC Radio Cambridgeshire (album of the week), the Iain Anderson Show on BBC Radio Scotland, Drift with Emma Sweeney on BBC Radio Lancashire, The Folk Show with Johnny Coppins on BBC Radio Gloucestershire, BBC Radio Bristol, Somerset & Wiltshire, Kent Folk with Doug Welch on BBC Radio Kent, The Folk Show on BBC Radio Lincolnshire, Folkscene on BBC Radio Merseyside, Liz Franklin's Folk Garden on Eden FM, The Roots Collective on Wycombe FM, Brian Players Acoustic Cafe on Wey Valley Radio, Lincoln City Radio, Jonti's Roots & Acoustic Show on Sine FM, Black Dog Radio, Albion & Beyond, Along The Tracks and Roots & Shoots on Blues & Roots Radio, Acoustic Routes on Dapper FM, CRMK Radio, St Austell Bay Radio, Somer Valley Radio, Folkal Point, The Invisible Folk Club, Spirit & Roots with Dan Raza on K2K Radio, West Norfolk Radio, Big Ear radio, The Kevin O' Folk Show on Cheltenham FM, Argyll FM and the Forest Folk Show on Dean FM - as well as numerous other national Folk Radio stations!
+Tracks from the album, as well as the lead track from Odette's EP, 'After The Hurricane', have received recent extensive airplay on radio stations (alongside many live interviews) such as: Mike Hardings Folk Show, New Traditions with Greg Russell on BBC Radio Sheffield, Celtic Heartbeat BBC Radio Wales, The Classic Folk Show with Mike Norris on EFDSS Radio, BBC Three Counties Radio, The Folk Show with Sue Marchant on BBC Radio Cambridgeshire (album of the week), the Iain Anderson Show on BBC Radio Scotland, Drift with Emma Sweeney on BBC Radio Lancashire, The Folk Show with Johnny Coppins on BBC Radio Gloucestershire, BBC Radio Bristol, Somerset & Wiltshire, Kent Folk with Doug Welch on BBC Radio Kent, The Folk Show on BBC Radio Lincolnshire, Folkscene on BBC Radio Merseyside, Liz Franklin's Folk Garden on Eden FM, The Roots Collective on Wycombe FM, Brian Players Acoustic Cafe on Wey Valley Radio, Lincoln City Radio, Jonti's Roots & Acoustic Show on Sine FM, Black Dog Radio, Ireland's Iffey Sound (album of the week), Albion & Beyond, Along The Tracks and Roots & Shoots on Blues & Roots Radio, Acoustic Routes on Dapper FM, CRMK Radio, St Austell Bay Radio, Somer Valley Radio (featured album), Folkal Point, The Invisible Folk Club, Spirit & Roots with Dan Raza on K2K Radio, West Norfolk Radio, Big Ear Radio, The Kevin O' Folk Show on Cheltenham FM, Argyll FM and the Forest Folk Show on Dean FM - as well as numerous other national Folk Radio stations!